burrittresearch/stock-market-forecasting-in-python/README.md

 Runs run_class_model for a tuple of asset tickers.

-run_class_model

-Runs get_clean_dataframes to prepare data.
-Then splits data and runs random forest classification algorithm for intervals passed by tpl_model_intervals.
-By default, prints various evaluation reports (bool_get_reports) and dataframes (bool_get_dfs) for each modeled interval.
-Then summarizes results of all model runs and prints dataframe and visualization.

-run_class_model_list

-Runs run_class_model for a tuple of asset tickers.

 run_mlr_model

 Runs get_clean_dataframes to prepare data.
 Then splits data and runs multiple linear regression algorithm for intervals passed by tpl_model_intervals.
 By default, prints model coefficients, model intercepts, line plot (bool_get_reports) and dataframes (bool_get_dfs) for each modeled interval.
 Then summarizes results of all model runs and prints dataframe and visualization.